EENI Global Business School

 Gulf Cooperation Council (GCC)

-1. Introduction to the Cooperation Council for the Arab States of the Gulf (Middle East): Bahrain, Kuwait, Oman, Qatar, Saudi Arabia, and the United Arab Emirates;
+1. Introduction to the Cooperation Council for the Arab States of the Gulf (Middle East): Bahrain, Kuwait, Oman, Qatar, Saudi Arabia, and the Emirates

 The objectives of the subject “Gulf Cooperation Council (GCC)” are the following: